-See DE Africa Monitoring Evaluation and Learning Framework for information on data collection and reporting
+See DE Africa Monitoring Evaluation and Learning Framework for information on data collection and reporting.

-Outcome Performance Indicators Outcome 1: DE Africa is an operationally, technically, and financially sustainable, and inclusive entity in Africa Diversity of individuals and organisations represented through the Governing Board (GB), Technical Advisory Committee (TAC) and Stakeholder User Group.
-Evidence of the effectiveness of governing bodies, including in regards to advancing GEDSI outcomes. - Diversity of co-design teams.
+Outcome Performance Indicators Outcome 1: DE Africa is an operationally, technically, and financially sustainable, and inclusive entity in Africa Diversity of individuals and organisations represented through the Governing Board (GB), Technical Advisory Committee (TAC) and Stakeholder Community Group.
+Evidence of the effectiveness of governing bodies, including in regards to advancing diversity outcomes.
+Diversity of co-design teams.
 Assessed accessibility of key products, reports and web portals.
 Number and diversity of management, technical and operational positions established within DE Africa.
-Outcome 2: DE Africa is demonstrating environmental and development impact Number, diversity and type of policy, program, operational (etc) decisions improved by using DE Africa. - Number and diversity of benefits resulting from DE Africa. - Number, diversity and type of partnerships established. - Number, diversity and type of individuals/ organisations accessing / using DE Africa. - Number, diversity and scope of third-party applications developed using DE Africa Number and diversity of individual use cases/case studies (notebooks) with a Champion user who are demonstrably using the notebook to inform innovations.
+Outcome 2: DE Africa is demonstrating environmental and development impact Number, diversity and type of policy, program, operational (etc) decisions improved by using DE Africa.
+Number and diversity of benefits resulting from DE Africa.
+Number, diversity and type of partnerships established.
+Number, diversity and type of individuals/ organisations accessing / using DE Africa.
+Number, diversity and scope of third-party applications developed using DE Africa.
+Number and diversity of individual use cases/case studies (notebooks) with a Champion user who are demonstrably using the notebook to inform innovations.
 Number and diversity of capacity building and professional development support recipients (and satisfaction with training).
-Outcome 3: DE Africa is a flagship initiative that promotes the benefits of open and free earth observation data Evidence of DE Africa's profile as an organisation driving gender equality, diversity and social inclusion. - Evidence of DE Africa influencing the EO sector (including free and open policy, programming, and GEDSI approaches).
-Number of communication products / events (including with a GEDSI focus) tailored and available for a diversity of stakeholder groups. - Number and diversity of audiences reached.
+Outcome 3: DE Africa is a flagship initiative that promotes the benefits of open and free earth observation data initiative that equality, diversity and social inclusion. es the benefits of nd free earth Evidence of DE Africa influencing the EO sector (including free and social inclusion)